robbertberry/mission-control/README.md

     1. Manually transition between launch stages in the expected order.
     2. Mission control should be able to safely abort launch after stage 1 and retry.
-    3. Rocket speed should be variable up to 20% of the max speed, speed variations affect fuel burn respectively.
+    3. Rocket speed should be variable up to 20% of the average speed, speed variations affect fuel burn respectively.
     4. One in every 3rd launch, will require an abort and retry after stage 1 (randomize).
     5. One in every 5th launch will explode (randomize).